Jrdenilson/Jrdenilson/README.md

-- 🔭 I’m currently working on Cocatrel
+- 🔭 I’m currently looking for work as a Developer
+- 📖 Tecnologies i learned: HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY, GIT AND GITHUB
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, NODEJS, GIT, GITHUB
+- 🌱 I’m currently learning NODEJS, REACT, TYPESCRIPT
-- 🤔 I’m looking for help with JAVASCRIPT FUNCTIONS
+- 🤔 I’m looking for help with REACT
 - 📫 How to reach me: jrdnilson on twitter